Jberczel/jberczel.github.io/_posts/2014-07-30-js-calculator.md

 If you've been following the curriculum, then it's been awhile since you've looked at javascript.

-We learned the basics of javascript in the Web Development 101 course.
-In this project, you get to refresh those basics.
-In terms of difficulty, it is comparable to the jQuery [sketch-a-pad](http://www.theodinproject.com/web-development-101/javascript-and-jquery) project, which was very popular in the Web Dev 101 track.
+We learned the basics in the Web Development 101 course.
+In this project, you get to refresh and apply those basics.
+In terms of difficulty, the calculator project is comparable to the jQuery [sketch-a-pad](http://www.theodinproject.com/web-development-101/javascript-and-jquery) project, which seemed to be very popular in the Web Dev 101 track.

-To see a working version of this project, you can check out my [demo](http://jsfiddle.net/Jberczel/3f3SG/).
+To see a working version of a javascript calculator, you can check out my [demo](http://jsfiddle.net/Jberczel/3f3SG/).

 <!--more-->

-After building functionality with javascript, you can design the calculator using css.
-As an example, I used the Braun/Apple [calculator](http://www.cultofmac.com/188753/the-braun-products-that-inspired-apples-iconic-designs-gallery/) as a model.
-Recreating the model is a fun way to learn css.
+My primary objective of this project is the flex your javascript muscles.
+But after building the functionality with javascript, you can have fun designing the calculator with CSS.
+As an example, I used the Braun/Apple [calculator](http://www.cultofmac.com/188753/the-braun-products-that-inspired-apples-iconic-designs-gallery/).
+Recreating the model from scratch is a fun way to learn CSS.

-Also, I went on auto-pilot and automatically used Query in this project.
-There's not much going on in this project in terms of interactivity, so you might want to try and code in pure vanilla javascript.
+Also, I went on auto-pilot and automatically used jQuery on this project.
+There's not much going on in terms of interactivity, so you might want to try and code in pure vanilla javascript.